even4void/aliquote/content/post/arxiv-19.md

 > analyses in Bayesian causal inference.
 Our goal is for the reader to walk away
 > with implementation-level knowledge.

+This paper is about sensitivity analysis in observational studies using Bayesian methods.
+Such an approach allows to handle missing data as unobserved quantities (like model parameters) while sampling form the joint posterior of parameters and missing quantities using Stan to make inference on the ATE, $\psi$.

 ### [Efficient Tests for Testing in Two-way ANOVA under Heteroscedasticity][2]

 > New tests are developed for two-way ANOVA models with heterogeneous error